Gratuity Calculator

 What is Gratuity?

-Gratuity is a lump-sum benefit paid by an employer to an employee as a reward for long-term service, payable on retirement, resignation, superannuation, or death/disability.
-It is governed by the Payment of Gratuity Act, 1972 (for covered establishments).
+Gratuity is a lump-sum monetary benefit paid by an employer to an employee as a reward for long-term service.
+It is payable on retirement, resignation, superannuation, or in case of death or disability.
+The Payment of Gratuity Act, 1972 governs gratuity for covered establishments.

-• Last Drawn Salary = Monthly Basic + DA
+• Last Drawn Salary = Basic + DA

 Example

-Service: 9 years 7 months (counts as 10 years under the Act)
+Service = 9 years 7 months → counts as 10 years

 = ₹2,88,462 (approx.)